How To Choose Childcare

 - • Is the program licensed by the Pennsylvania Department of Human Services?

-- • Are educational programs certified by the Pennsylvania Department of Education?
+- • Are Kindergarten programs certified by the Pennsylvania Department of Education?

 - • What STARS level has the center achieved?